MaitreyThakar/Youtube-video-Downloader/README.md

-# YouTube downloader software is a program that allows you to download videos from YouTube and other websites12.Some of the best YouTube downloader software are this
+# YouTube downloader software is a program that allows you to download videos from YouTube and other websites.
+Some of the best YouTube downloader software are this